Culross: Industry

+From 1575 salt panning was to become Culross's primary industry.
+There were seven salt pans at Culross in 1573.
+The Privy Council of Scotland allowed the proprietors, led by John Blaw and Alexander Eizatt, to export salt and they undertook to pay a duty in silver to the Scottish royal mint.
+In 1574, Regent Morton revoked licences to export salt because of a shortage of salt in Scotland.
+By the time of his death in 1625 Sir George Bruce had 44 salt pans in operation of which half were believed to be in Culross.

+The need to make and maintain the pans and the picks, mattocks and other tools of mining created a need for skilled smiths.
+One offshoot of this was the town became known for its monopoly on the manufacture of girdles, a colloquial name for flat iron plates for baking over an open fire.
+It is argued that the engineering and metal working skills developed in this period make Culross the cradle of subsequent Scottish industry.

-Culross' secondary industry was salt panning.
-There was a considerable export trade by sea in the produce of these industries and the prevalence of red roof tiles in Culross and other villages in Fife is thought to be a direct result of collier ships returning to Culross with Dutch roof tiles as ballast.
-The town was also known for its monopoly on the manufacture of 'girdles', i.e. flat iron plates for baking over an open fire.
+There was a considerable export trade by sea in the produce of these industries, and the prevalence of red roof tiles in Culross and other villages in Fife is thought to be a direct result of collier ships returning to Culross with Dutch roof tiles as ballast.

-In the late 18th century, Archibald Cochrane, 9th Earl of Dundonald established kilns for extracting coal tar using his patented method.
+In the late 18th century, Archibald Cochrane, 9th Earl of Dundonald, established kilns for extracting coal tar using his patented method.

 The town's role as a port declined from the 18th century, and by Victorian times it had become something of a ghost town.
-The harbour was filled in and the sea cut off by the coastal railway line in the second half of the 19th century.
-The outer harbour has recently been the subject of restoration work.
+The harbour was filled in and the sea cut off by the coastal railway line in the very early part of the 20th century.
+The outer pier has recently been the subject of restoration work.